AmirTugi/tea-school/README.md

 You have the documentation for each one of them, and you simply pass the same object of configuration.

 #### Example in TypeScript
+For further inspection look at the `example` folder
 ```typescript
 import {GeneratePdfOptions, generatePdf} from 'tea-school';
 import * as path from 'path';